Trout HR, 3 doubles in 1st 5-hit game; Angels top Yanks 11-4

 MAGIC MOMENT

-Called up Sunday from Triple-A Salt Lake, Briceno enjoyed quite a major league debut - at Yankee Stadium, no less - after eight-plus seasons in the minors.
+Called up Sunday from Triple-A Salt Lake, Briceno enjoyed a terrific debut after eight-plus seasons in the minors.
 With his wife on hand, along with his mother and uncle all the way from Venezuela, the 25-year-old backup catcher started and lined a fourth-inning single for his first career hit.
-He was thrown out stretching on the play as he tumbled into second base with an awkward rolling slide.
+He was thrown out stretching on the play as he tumbled over second base with an awkward rolling slide .
 But he drew a leadoff walk and scored in the sixth before hitting a two-run homer off Chasen Shreve in the seventh.
+He also threw out Judge trying to steal second.
 "I don't have words to explain how I feel," said Briceno, who grew up a Yankees fan.
 "That was outstanding."

 TRAINER'S ROOM